-To turn off the flashers, pull out on the collar.
+To turn off the flashers, move the switch to the left.

 When the hazard warning flashers are on, your turn signals won't work.

 Other Warning Devices

 If you carry reflective triangles, you can set one up at the side of the road about 300 feet (100 m) behind your vehicle.